-- freeze meat and take it out right before heading to the airport.
-Butter, ghee, VCO or some fat in a container and carry it along with the meat.
+- Freeze meat and remove from freezer just before heading to the airport.
+Include butter, ghee, coconut oil or other healthy fats in a container and carry it along with the meat.

 - Beef jerky